 Marmalade Lounge

-Clementine’s Salon, a local chain that opened a new location in Olde Town Arvada in July 2022, is so friggin’ cute—shelter-magazine-worthy floor tile, chic gold-rimmed mirrors, houseplants galore—you’ll want to hang out and have a cocktail.
+Clementine’s Salon, a local chain that opened a new location in Olde Town Arvada in July 2022, is so friggin’ cute—shelter-magazine-worthy floor tile, chic gold-rimmed mirrors, houseplants galore—that you’ll want to hang out and have a cocktail.
 And you can, either while you have your hair done or simply by visiting the equally adorable bar, Marmalade Lounge, that’s tucked into a subterranean space accessible from the alley.
-Sipping a lavender French 75 and taking advantage of the free Visia Skin Analysis face scanner to find out what products will best address your issues?
+Sipping a lavender 11:11 (Marmalade’s take on the French 75) and taking advantage of the free Visia Skin Analysis face scanner to find out what products will best address your issues?
 That’s what we call self-care.
 5665 Olde Wadsworth Blvd., Arvada

 New Image Brewing